Nicolae Dobrin: Club career

-Dobrin, nicknamed Gâscanul ("The Gander") or Prințul din Trivale ("The Prince of Trivale"), was born on 26 August 1947 in Pitești, Argeș County, Romania and is considered one of Romania's greatest footballers.
+Dobrin, nicknamed Gâscanul ("The Gander") or Prințul din Trivale ("The Prince of Trivale"), was born on 26 August 1947 in Pitești, Argeș County, Romania, and is considered one of Romania's greatest footballers.
 He began playing football as a child with his friends on a field they nicknamed "Maracana", located close to the Argeș river.
 One day in 1959 some players from Dinamo Pitești came to play with them, and Dobrin's team won 12–2, with him scoring six goals.
-After the game, Leonte Ianovschi, a coach at the youth center of Dinamo Pitești told him to come to the club's training sessions.
+After the game, Leonte Ianovschi, a coach at the youth center of Dinamo Pitești, told him to come to the club's training sessions.
 Dobrin played for the first time in a Divizia A match when he was still 14 years old, on 1 July 1962, coach Ștefan Vasile using him in a match between Știința Cluj and Dinamo Pitești that ended with a 5–1 loss, thus holding the record of the youngest debutant in the competition.

 Dobrin, aged 18 (pictured front row, fourth from right) with Dinamo Pitești in 1965.

 Dobrin played for his local club Argeș Pitești for most of his professional career.
 His first performance occurred when the team reached the 1965 Cupa României final, where coach Virgil Mărdărescu used him as a starter in the eventual 2–1 loss to Știința Cluj.
 In the last round of the 1968–69 season, he scored a double and provided an assist for Petre Nuțu's goal in a 3–0 win over ASA Târgu Mureș which earned the points that saved them from relegation.
 In the last game of the following season, The Violet Eagles were playing against Universitatea Craiova, with Dobrin and Universitatea star Ion Oblemenco competing for the top-scorer of the season award, Oblemenco leading with one goal more than Dobrin.
-Oblemenco opened the score in the 37th minute, but Dobrin equalized one minute later and the game ended in a 1–1 draw, thus Dobrin finishing as the second league top-scorer with 18 goals.
+Dobrin opened the score in the 37th minute, but Oblemenco equalized one minute later and the game ended in a 1–1 draw, thus Dobrin finishing as the second league top-scorer with 18 goals.
 Afterwards, under the guidance of coach Florin Halagian he won two Divizia A titles.
 For the 1971–72 title, he formed a successful trio in the offence with Constantin Radu and Radu Jercan, being the team's top-scorer with 15 goals netted in 23 matches.
 During the winning of the 1978–79 title, he formed another successful attacking trio, this time with Marin Radu and Doru Nicolae, Dobrin contributing with nine goals scored in 22 matches.
 Dobrin was decisive in the final game of the season against Dinamo București in which he netted the final goal of the 4–3 victory, his performance being appreciated by journalist Ioan Chirilă who gave him a grade 10 in the Sportul newspaper.